The history of peanuts is a journey from South America, to Asia, east across the Atlantic Ocean and back again to North America.

 Peanuts and Peanut Butter in America Today

-Peanuts are the 12th most valuable cash crop grown in the United States with a farm value of over one billion U.S. dollars, according to The American Peanut Council.
+Peanuts are the 12th most valuable cash crop grown in the U.S., with a farm value of over $1 billion, according to The American Peanut Council.

-Unlike other countries, the prime market for U.S. peanuts is in edible consumption and the marketing and production focus is in that direction.
+Unlike other countries, the prime market for U.S. peanuts is in edible consumption, so the marketing and production focus is in that direction.

-Peanuts, peanut butter and peanut candy are some of the most popular products in the United States.
-Americans eat more than six pounds of peanut products each year, worth more than $2 billion at the retail level.
+Peanuts, peanut butter and peanut candy are some of the most popular products in the U.S. Americans eat more than 7.9 pounds of peanut products each year, worth more than $2 billion at the retail level.

 The other half of U.S. consumption is divided equally between snack nuts and confectionery.
 Peanuts are eaten as snack nuts in many ways: roasted in shell, roasted kernels or in mixed nuts.
 Snack nuts are often salted, spiced or flavored with a variety of coatings.